Red, white, blue theme for French White House state dinner

 “They had to ship 200 live lobsters to us yesterday morning,” she said.

+Oceana, an international advocacy group focused on ocean conservation, objected to the use of Maine lobster, which recently was declared unsustainable by the Monterey Bay Aquarium's Seafood Watch and the Marine Stewardship Council.
+The sustainability organizations cited concerns about risks to rare North Atlantic right whales from fishing gear.
+Entanglement in gear is one of the biggest threats to the whales.

-This year the guests, who are supporters and friends of both presidents, officials from both governments, business people and some celebrities, will have the added bonus of arriving at a White House that has been decked out for the holidays with Christmas trees, wreaths and garland.
+Dinner guests, who typically are supporters and friends of both presidents, government officials, business people and some celebrities, will have the added bonus of arriving at a White House that has been decked out for the holidays with Christmas trees, wreaths and garland.
 Trolley cars will ride them down to the see-through pavilion on the South Lawn.

 Music will be provided by Jon Batiste, a Grammy Award-winning New Orleans native who most recently was bandleader and musical director of “The Late Show with Stephen Colbert.”
 Joining Batiste will be his father, Michael Batiste, the U.S. Marine Band and the Army and Air Force Strolling Strings.